robertstepp/ideal-train/README.md

 ### Stage 2: Checking After Transfer

 Run the script again after the files have been transferred.
 It will compare the current hashes against the initial ones and output the results to a log file.

+>**Local Check:** Will check the local files against the initial hashes file.
+>
+>**External Check:** Will prompt for an external location (to include non-writable locations) to check against the initial hashes file in the current location.
+It will provide a comparison log in the local location after completion.

 ### Debugging

 You can use the Write-Debug cmdlet to output debug information.
 Set `$DebugPreference = 'Continue'` at the top of the script to enable debug output.